 Blackboard requires a stable, uninterrupted Internet connection.
 Even a brief disconnect between your computer and the Blackboard system can lock you out.

-Unfortunately, the information is probably lost.
+Unfortunately, the information you entered that you did not save is lost.

 Here are some best practices to minimize your chance of getting locked out of a Blackboard exam.

 - Use a wired Internet connection.
 Wireless (WiFi) connections are less reliable.

 - Restart your computer before you begin your test.

 - Open only your Internet browser to take the test.

 Do not open applications/programs that connect to the Internet, such as streaming music or videos, before or during the Blackboard activity.